Elmedin/basex-web/README.md

 News
 ----
-For the next few days you will need the latest BaseX 6.6.2-Snapshot from our [github](https://github.com/BaseXdb/basex), it is not yet available via maven.
-Once cloned, `cd basex`and then `mvn install`, now you are set.
+For the next few days you will need the latest BaseX 6.6.2-Snapshot from our [github](https://github.com/BaseXdb/basex), it is not yet available via maven. `git clone `git://github.com/BaseXdb/basex.git`, once cloned, `cd basex`and then `mvn install`, now you are set.

 Usage
 -----